takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 ### Sky

-[`SkyNode`](#skynode) replaces `SkyMaterial` and is also aggregated in `AerialPerspectiveNode`.
-Despite its name, it renders the atmospheric transparency and inscattered light at infinite distance (or clamped to a virtual ground at the ellipsoidal surface), along with the sun, moon and stars.
+[`SkyNode`](#-sky-node) replaces `SkyMaterial` and is also aggregated in `AerialPerspectiveNode`.
+Despite its name, it renders atmospheric transparency and inscattered light at infinite distance (or clamped to a virtual ground at the ellipsoidal surface), along with the sun, moon, and stars.

 ```ts
 import {